School of Cinema & Media Arts

 - Dolby Atmos sound with theatre style seating.

-- Equipment Room featuring millions of dollars of gear students can access starting day-one.
+- Equipment Room featuring millions of dollars of industry-grade gear students can access starting day-one.
 Field gear for student use including cameras, lenses, camera support, lighting, audio and all of the support equipment needed for field production.
 Cameras are available from various manufacturers including RED, Sony, Canon and ARRI.

 - State of the art dedicated computer lab designed to support editing, audio post production, game design, visual effects, VR (HTC and Oculus platforms), film budgeting and scheduling, and much more.